elyknehc/CampusNavigator/README.md

 # Editor Mode

+Users are able to edit their own POIs by clicking on their POIs and change it accordingly.

-Editor mode can be accessed with the Admin Login panel.
+For admins: Editor mode can be accessed with the Admin Login panel.
 It allows the user to edit and change metadata of built in POIs, which will be parsed into a JSON so that it is saved even when the application is closed.